Impact

 Risk and Exploitability

-There is currently no published exploitation evidence and the EPSS score is not available; consequently, the likelihood of exploitation is uncertain but potentially low to moderate.
-The vulnerability is not present in the CISA KEV catalog, indicating no known widespread exploitation.
-Nevertheless, a local or privileged attacker who can trigger TPM operations could cause a denial‑of‑service condition by repeatedly invoking a get_burstcount() timeout scenario.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of < 1% indicates a very low exploitation probability.
+The vulnerability is not in the CISA KEV catalog, implying no known widespread exploitation.
+If a local or privileged attacker can trigger TPM operations, it could cause a denial‑of‑service condition by repeatedly invoking a get_burstcount() timeout scenario; this is inferred from the described behavior.
 The patch resolves the issue by adding a cleanup path to release the locality on failure, eliminating the resource leak.

 OpenCVE Enrichment